Dayasagar das

 Outside academia, Daya is a half marathon runner and plays table tennis and badminton.
 He likes to add his own talent in Indian history, cuisine and likes part time cooking.

-In Liddelow lab Daya will be studying the role of astrocyte and immune cell responses to inflammation in the EAE mouse model.
+In Liddelow lab Daya will be studying role of astrocyte and immune cell responses to inflammation in the EAE mouse model.

 KEY PUBLICATIONS

-Das D, Arava S, Khandpur S, Santosh KV, Akhtar S, Sharma A. Dominance and improved survivability of human γδT17 cell subset aggravates the immunopathogenesis of pemphigus vulgaris.
-Immunologic Research.
-2023.
+Das D, Arava S, Khandpur S, Santosh KV, Akhtar S, Sharma (2024) Dominance and improved survivability of human γδT17 cell subset aggravates the immunopathogenesis of pemphigus vulgaris.
+Immunol Res 72(1):72-81.
+PMID: 37620509.

-Nguyen CT, Furuya H, Das D, Marusina AI, Merleev AA, Ravindran R, Jalali Z, Khan IH, Maverakis E, Adamopoulos IE. Peripheral γδ T cells regulate neutrophil expansion and recruitment in experimental psoriatic arthritis.
-Arthritis & Rheumatology.
-2022 Mar 23.
+Nguyen CT, Furuya H, Das D, Marusina AI, Merleev AA, Ravindran R, Jalali Z, Khan IH, Maverakis E, Adamopoulos IE (2022) Peripheral γδ T Cells Regulate Neutrophil Expansion and Recruitment in Experimental Psoriatic Arthritis.
+Arthritis Rheumatol 74(9):1524-1534.
 PMID: 35320625.